-$^{^{10}17}$ U.S.C.A. $\S~512(a)(4).$ A House Report accompanying an earlier version of the bill explained:
+$^{10}17$ U.S.C.A. § 512(a)(4).
+A House Report accompanying an earlier version of the bill explained:

 The Committee intends subsection (a)(4) to cover copies made of material while it is en route to its destination, such as copies made on a router or mail server, storage of a web page in the course of transmission to a specific user, store and forward functions, and other transient copies that occur en route.
 The term "ordinarily accessible" is intended to encompass stored material that is routinely accessible to third parties.
 For example, the fact that an illegal intruder might be able to obtain access to the material would not make it ordinarily accessible to third parties.
-Neither, for example, would occasional access in the course of maintenance by service provider personnel, nor access by law enforcement officials pursuant to subpoena make the material "ordinarily accessible."
+Neither, for example, would occasional access by law enforcement officials pursuant to subpoen make the material "ordinarily accessible."
 However, the term does not include copies made by a service provider for the purpose of making the material available to other users.
 Such copying is addressed in subsection (b) [the caching safe harbor].